digitalRM/digitalRM/README.md

   -  👋  Hey, I’m **@digitalRM** or **Ruslan**.

-  -  👀  I’m interested in learning more about coding!
+  -  👀  I’m interested in learning more about coding, machine learning, UI, UX, and full stack development!

-  -  💻  Robotics is really intresting too.

 ---
 ```py